Heat action plan

 The summer months of recent years have shown that climate change has arrived in Wiesbaden.
 Heatwaves are becoming more frequent, longer and more intense, affecting our health and well-being.

-In order to better counter the negative consequences of summer heat, a heat action plan has been developed under the leadership of the Environmental Agency.
+To better address the negative effects of summer heat, a heat action plan was developed under the leadership of the Environmental Agency.
+It provides information on heat protection and the risks associated with heat and raises public awareness.

 General population